gecad-group/peak-mas/README.md

 ### Notes on SPADE

 As already said PEAK is based on SPADE.
 This means that every functionality of SPADE is available to the user.
-We highly recommend you to see [SPADE](spade-mas.readthedocs.io) examples and documentation before starting using PEAK.
+We highly recommend you to see <a href="https://spade-mas.readthedocs.io/en/latest/" target="_blank">SPADE</a> examples and documentation before starting using PEAK.
 Once you are familiarized with SPADE's mechanics you can start using PEAK.

 ### Notes on XMPP

 To run any PEAK's agent you will need a XMPP server.
 You can either configure one on your machine, remotely or use a public server.
 The only issue with the public servers is that they don't usually have all the configurations required to run some PEAK's functionalities.
-To configure the server you can read the "Configure XMPP server" section in the [documentation](http://www.gecad.isep.ipp.pt/peak).
+To configure the server you can read the "Configure XMPP server" section in the <a href="http://www.gecad.isep.ipp.pt/peak" target="_blank">documentation</a>.

-### Single Agent
+### Hello World Agent Example

 One thing that was added in PEAK was the way the user executes the agents.
 PEAK added a CLI, inspired in JADE, to help the user execute end configure each agent in a easy and intuitive manner.
 In this example we will show you how to execute a single agent.
 Save the following code in a file called `agent.py`.